 Student Code of Conduct

-UAF requires students to conduct themselves honestly and responsibly, and to respect the rights of others.
-Conduct that unreasonably interferes with the learning environment or violates the rights of others is prohibited.
-Students and student organizations are responsible for ensuring that they and their guests comply with the code while on property owned or controlled by the university or at activities authorized by the university.
+- As with all members of the university community, the university requires students to conduct themselves honestly and responsibly and to respect the rights of others.
+Students may not engage in behavior that disrupts the learning environment, violates the rights of others or otherwise violates the Student Code of Conduct (09.02), university rules, regulations or procedures.
+Students and student organizations are responsible for ensuring that they and their guests comply with the code while on property owned or controlled by the university or at activities authorized or sponsored by the university.

-The university may initiate disciplinary action and impose disciplinary sanctions against any student or student organization found responsible for committing, attempting to commit or intentionally assisting in the commission of any of the following prohibited forms of conduct:
+- The university may initiate disciplinary action and impose sanctions on any student or student organization found responsible for committing, attempting to commit, or intentionally assisting in the commission of any of the following prohibited forms of conduct:

-- forgery, falsification, alteration or misuse of documents, funds or property
+- forgery, falsification, alteration or misuse of documents, funds, property or electronic records;

-- violation of published university policies, regulations, rules or procedures
+- violation of regents’ policy, university regulation, rules or procedures; or

 - any other actions that result in unreasonable interference with the learning environment or the rights of others.

-This list is not intended to define prohibited conduct in exhaustive terms, but rather offers examples as guidelines for acceptable and unacceptable behavior.
+- This policy and university regulation and major administrative unit rules and procedures are not intended to define prohibited conduct in exhaustive terms but rather to set forth examples to serve as guidelines for acceptable and unacceptable behavior.

 Student Behavioral Standards

-UAF provides one level of administrative oversight for decisions made by university employees.
+For students wanting to address complaints about faculty or staff conduct, UAF provides one level of administrative oversight for decisions made by university employees.
+The Center for Student Rights and Responsibilities can assist students with addressing concerns and complaints and, in situations where it is appropriate, can provide mediation for a situation.
 Individuals are encouraged to first attempt informal resolution with the employee making the decision or the employee’s supervisor.
-An individual seeking further review has the option of filling a written request with the employee’s supervisor for decisions made by university employees that are not covered in other university policies, regulations and procedures.
-The request must be signed and include all relevant information to be considered during the review.
+An individual seeking further review has the option of filing a written request with the employee’s supervisor for decisions made by university employees that are not covered in other university policies, regulations and procedures.
+The request must include all relevant information to be considered during the review.
 The supervisor will consider the information available at the time of the review and provide written notification of the outcome to the individual who filed the request.
-The supervisor’s written response will be the final decision within the university.
+The supervisor’s written response will be the final decision of the university.